sebibi07/bookly/README.md

     order = db.get_order(customer_id, order_number)            # always scoped
 ```

-So the answer to *"what stops your bot leaking my customers' data?"* is not
+So the answer to *"what stops your bot leaking my customers' data?"* should never be
 "we prompted it not to".
 It is: there is no argument through which to ask.
 If Sarah is verified and asks for Marcus's order she gets *"I can't see that order number
 on your account"* — from the user's POV it's indistinguishable from an order that does not exist, so the
 agent cannot be used to enumerate valid order numbers either.